 They are a symbol of trust and hope – a tiny vestibule of literary happiness

-Yes, you can although at this stage Street Library Incorporated is not registered for deductible gift recipient status.
-(We are trying to change this)
+Yes, you can Street Library Incorporated is registered for deductible gift recipient status.
+Donate Now!

 If you’re keen to support us, you can sponsor a library, purchase one or donate some in kind materials to us.

 All over the world libraries are dedicated to providing free and equitable access to information for all, be it in written, electronic or audiovisual form.
 They play a key role in creating literate environments and promoting literacy by offering relevant and attractive reading material for all ages and all literacy levels and by offering adult and family literacy classes.
 They embrace the social responsibility to offer services that bridge social, political and economic barriers, and traditionally make a special effort to extend their services to marginalized people.
 Libraries assist in finding, using and interpreting appropriate information that opens up opportunities for lifelong learning, literacy enhancement, informed citizenship, recreation, creative imagination, individual research, critical thinking, and ultimately, empowerment in an increasingly complex world.